About Flower Essences

 Flowers in general have a long history of being used in various ways for human healing by different cultures of the world, including the Chinese, the Egyptians, and the Australian Aborigines.
 The modern-day form of flower essences we see today, emerged in the early 1930’s from the work of the late English physician, Dr Bach.
 Through years of trial and error, hard work and personal sacrifice, Dr Bach developed 38 flower remedies from wild plants in England for the purpose of treating a person holistically.

 Flower essences are liquid extracts taken medicinally, most often as drops under the tongue.
 They support mental and emotional wellbeing while also fostering one’s soul-level growth.
 Known for their gentle yet deeply transformative effects, flower essences are part of the broader field of subtle energy medicine – similar to practices like acupuncture – that work on the body’s energetic system to restore balance and harmony.
+Flower essences can be used for both humans and animals, and CMW offers services to support both.

 Based on the understanding that everything is energy at its most fundamental level, flower essences are water-based solutions that hold the energetic imprint of a flower and its parent plant.
 Unlike herbal extracts or essential oils, flower essences contain no physical components of the plant – only its vibrational essence remains.